xuyennguyen2733/ClassSchedule/README.md

 Progress log:

+    5/14/2022:
-5/14/2022 - Created the initial website with a simple, incomplete calendar using grid
+        - Created the initial website with a simple, incomplete calendar using grid
+        - Calendar divided into cells to resemble how the original calendar's division